PerMedCoE/cancer-invasion-workflow/README.md

 The ``Workflow`` folder contains the workflows implementations.

-Currently contains the implementation using PyCOMPSs and Snakemake (in progress).
+Currently contains the implementation using PyCOMPSs.

 ### Resources